 Continuing Status entitles the faculty member to reappointment each year to at least the same course load and percentage of full-time as he/she worked in the two winter sessions of the year before they earned continuing status.
 For example, if you taught 2 courses in the September term and 3 courses in the January term, your continuing entitlement would be to 5 courses over the academic year regardless of how many courses you taught in the summer session.

-Sessional Faculty FAQs
+Sessional Lecturer FAQs

 Q: What is the difference between a continuing and a non-continuing sessional?